 - Masking of sensitive data: Determine unique data patterns to prevent sensitive data being exposed within the URL and passed to unauthorized third-party technologies

-- Whitelisting and blacklisting of third-party technologies: Define permissions for approved third-party vendors you choose to allow to access data – or block from receiving any of specific types of data
+- Allow and block third-party technologies: Define permissions for approved third-party vendors you choose to allow to access data – or block from receiving any of specific types of data

 - Privacy gateways: Block unknown and unwanted website trackers, technologies and tags from firing on site and collecting sensitive customer data